kir-gadjello/picoagent-rnd/README.md

 I aim to make all Stage 0 and as much of Stage 1 project features as possible supported with Llama-3-70B-Instruct (even quantized to fit in a single 24GiB GPU), with the rest of the features requiring no more than a special finetune of the same 70B model.

-## Architecture
+## Install

-The current agent demo uses a ReAct-like interaction template with inner monologue and JSON grammar to implement function calling.
-Available tools are defined in `tool_defs.py` and get automatically converted into LLM prompt specifications and JSON schemas for the llama.cpp grammar engine.
-Even in this very simple configuration the agent is capable of chaining diverse behaviors, as examples show.
+Currently you can start working with the project by cloning this git repo and creating a python virtual environment (venv, pyenv, conda) and installing the dependencies (soon: running inside docker environment):
+`pip install -r requirements.txt'`

+Make sure you have valid `OPENAI_API_BASE` and `OPENAI_API_KEY` environment variables pointing to a working LLM backend.
+For now the recommended inference engine is [llama.cpp](https://github.com/ggerganov/llama.cpp) and the tested LLM checkpoint is [Meta-Llama-3-70B-Instruct-IQ2_XS.gguf](https://huggingface.co/lmstudio-community/Meta-Llama-3-70B-Instruct-BPE-fix-GGUF/blob/main/Meta-Llama-3-70B-Instruct-IQ2_XS.gguf).

 ## Examples
-Currently you can start working with the project by creating a python virtual environment (venv, pyenv, conda) and installing the dependencies (soon: running inside docker environment):
-`pip install -r requirements.txt'`

 CLI chat-style invocations of the current basic agent demo:
 * `python main.py -v "browse HN and tell me the most salient AI/LLM stories of today"`